-7 Paint Color Trends We’ll See in 2020 reveals the rainbow of hues we’re likely to see reigning on Pinterest as well as dripping from our paint brushes this year.
-To arrive at these paint color predictions, I reviewed reports from my favorite design sites, browsed the work of my design pals, noticed themes emerging in the decor queries I receive, and contemplated my own milieu as well.
+7 Paint Color Trends to Which We Can Easily Say YES reveals the rainbow of hues we’re likely to see raining and reigning on Pinterest as well as dripping from paint brushes.
+To arrive at these paint color predictions, I reviewed reports from favorite design sites, browsed the work of brilliant designer friends, considered themes emerging in daily decorating queries received on Hello Lovely, and analyzed current socio-cultural-politico-pandemic related factors as well.

-More than any other color, BLUE stands out as a color I see growing in popularity.
+More than any other color, BLUE stands out as a color I imagine enduring as a popular trend.

 It’s all too easy to love whether it covers kitchen cabinets in a classic way (above) or envelops a bedroom with velvety goodness (below – a la Sherry Hart’s masterful touch).

-According to BHG, in 2020, consumers will look beyond those atmospheric grey paint colors wildly popular in years past.
-Ever wonder where paint color predictions come from?
+Last year, BHG predicted consumers would look beyond so many atmospheric grey paint colors wildly popular in years past.

-While Pantone has established itself as an esteemed color expert (drawing upon color psychology and consulting), paint companies make it their business to deeply understand and investigate how color and consumers interact.
+While Pantone is an established and esteemed color expert (drawing upon color psychology and consulting), paint companies make it their business to deeply understand and investigate how color and consumers interact.

 Since paint brands are guided by purchasing decisions of customers and their product development relies upon understanding demand, the opinions of “color experts” truly matter.

-Such experts synthesize data from trends and culture to forecast what colors homeowners are likely to roll on their walls.
+Such experts synthesize data from trends as well as culture to forecast what colors homeowners are likely to roll on their walls.